ThomasMo54/nfc-datas/README.md

-# NFCDatas
+# nfc-datas
-A software used for getting UID of a NFC card.
+A software used to get UID of a NFC card.